diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Connection Pool**
 A cache of database connections maintained so connections can be reused for future database requests, reducing the cost of opening/closing connections.

+**Consistency**
+The property that data in a system is in a valid state and follows all defined rules and constraints.
+Can be immediate as in ACID transactions or eventual as in BASE consistency model.

 **Consistent Hashing**
 A partitioning technique for distributed systems ensuring stable distribution when nodes are added/removed.

+**Continuous Refactoring**
+The ongoing process of improving code structure and design without changing external behavior, essential for maintaining code quality and preventing technical debt accumulation.

+**Contract-Driven Design**
+An approach where services are designed around their contracts first, ensuring well-defined boundaries and compatibility before implementation.

 **Cost of Delay**
 A Lean concept measuring the cost of waiting versus deciding immediately.